arobison203/simbrief-printer/README.md

 MIT License - see LICENSE file for details

+If you decide to fork this project, I'd appreciate a mention in the README or a link to your fork.
+Not required by the license, but always appreciated

 ## Acknowledgments

-- [SimBrief](https://www.simbrief.com/) for their excellent flight planning API
+- [SimBrief](https://www.simbrief.com/) for their excellent flight planner and for publically exposing a user's latest flight plan in JSON format.
-- [Tauri](https://tauri.app/) for the desktop application framework